Design a living room in farmhouse style with AI

 Lighting

-Exposed-bulb pendants, lantern-style ceiling lights, and scones with black metal cages.
-Warm-white bulbs only — cool-white kills the mood.
+Exposed-bulb pendants, lantern-style ceiling lights, and sconces with black metal cages.
+Compare warm-white and neutral lighting in the real room before choosing bulbs.

 Photograph the room correctly.
 Shoot from a corner toward the main focal wall in landscape orientation.
 Include one full wall and part of two adjoining walls for context.